- Dates & Application

 - Pre-paid tuition: $10,000

-To enroll into the payment plan for the traditional-format program you have to pay a down payment of 1,570 plus a $35 enrollment fee.
-The remaining balance can be paid in 1 to 5 monthly payments during the first months of program.
+To enroll into the payment plan for the traditional-format program you have to pay $950 to secure your seat and a down payment of $3,800 in lieu of full payment of your tuition.
+The remaining balance can be paid in 3 monthly payments during the program.
+An administrative fee of $60 is incurred for each payment.

 - Pre-paid tuition: $16,000

-To enroll into the payment plan for the part-time/hybrid program you have to pay a down payment of $7,425 plus a $35 enrollment fee one month before the course begins.
-The remaining balance can be paid in 1 to 7 monthly payments during the first months of the program.
+To enroll into the payment plan for the part-time/hybrid program you have to pay a down payment of $7,425 one month before the course begins.
+The remaining balance can be paid in 3 monthly payments during the program.
+The payment plan for the part-time/hybrid program also incurs a $60 fee per payment.

 To enroll in any payment plan you must attend a required workshop with our Records & Registration Manager.
 Please email Darlene Karim at firstname.lastname@example.org for more information or to schedule a workshop.

-Our traditional Paramedic course is approved by the Department of Veterans Affairs to certify enrollment for eligible veterans for the Post-9/11 GI Bill, the Montgomery GI Bill, and others.
+Our traditional Paramedic course is approved by the Department of Veterans Affairs to allow eligible veterans to use the Post-9/11 GI Bill, the Montgomery GI Bill, and others.
 Our new Hybrid Paramedic program is not approved for the GI Bill at this time.

 Marshall T. Morgan, MD Memorial Scholarship